Adam Levine Reportedly Made A Huge Decision About His Future On ‘The Voice’

 TMZ reported that NBC’s big plans should they win the rights to American Idol from Freemantle Media would be to disrupt The Voice’s two season per year run by having American Idol air in the space of either The Voice’s winter or fall run, meaning Levine would continue to appear on every season despite cutting down his time on the show by half.

-Adam Levine’s future on The Voice has caused a whole lot of speculation in recent weeks as the talent search airs its twelfth season, and after rumors began circulating earlier this year that Adam could be preparing to leave the NBC show, fans flocked to social media to urge Adam to stay with the series while some even claimed that they wouldn’t tune in without him.
+Adam Levine’s future on The Voice has caused a whole lot of speculation in recent weeks as the talent search airs its 12th season, and after rumors began circulating earlier this year that Adam could be preparing to leave the NBC show, fans flocked to social media to urge Adam to stay with the series while some even claimed that they wouldn’t tune in without him.

 Rumors swirled earlier this year that both Levine and Shelton could be quitting, or at least sitting out a season or two after Season 12, and The Voice fans were not happy.